 Dupré Library provides services to the University’s distance learning community equivalent to those available on campus.
 Services include:

-- Remote access to all of the library's electronic holdings, including databases, journals, books and reference collections;
+- Access to all of the library's electronic holdings, including databases, journals, books, and reference collections;

 - Document and book delivery of materials that are not available electronically; and

 - Reciprocal borrowing of resources at other Louisiana institutions via the LOUIS Reciprocal Borrowing Card, a cooperative statewide borrowing consortium.

 Other library service departments, including Reference, Interlibrary Loan, and the Library Systems Department, also support the needs of distance learning students.

 For up-to-date information on services and resources for distance learners, view the library's Research Guide for Distance Learners.

 Direct any questions regarding this policy to:

 Edith Garland Dupré Library

 Lafayette, LA 70503

 [ Last Revised on May 28, 2019 ]